titzer/virgil/README.md

 Its design blends functional and object-oriented programming paradigms for expressiveness and performance.
-Virgil's compiler produces optimized, standalone native executables, WebAssembly modules, or JARs for the JVM, or programs can also be run directly on a built-in interpreter.
+Virgil's compiler produces optimized, standalone native executables, WebAssembly modules, or JARs for the JVM.
+For quick turnaround in testing debugging, programs can also be run directly on a built-in interpreter.
 It is well-suited to writing small and fast programs, which makes it ideal for building certain kinds of programs like compilers and virtual machines.